-Program Code: CT.EMT.PARA
+Program Code: CT.EMT.PARA CIP Code: 51.0904

-Program Code: CT.EMT

 The Emergency Medical Paramedic (EMP) certificate level consists of 15 courses.
 Each semester builds on the preceding semester.
 Students must successfully pass all courses to be eligible for the National Registry Examination for Paramedics.
-Students must have received a grade of "C" or higher for a math and an English course - 100 level or above prior to the second semester.
+Students must have a grade of "C" or higher for a math and an English course - 100 level or above.
 Students are encouraged to complete ENG 101 to satisfy the English requirement and either MTH 100 OR MTH 112 OR MTH 116 to satisfy the mathematics requirement.
 Completion of these courses will also satisfy the English and mathematics requirements in the Paramedic Associate of Applied Science degree.
 The courses for the EMP certificate include the following: